 sed command to edit (modify) files in place?

 The short answer is that you just need to use the -i or --in-place

 sed man page:

 -i[SUFFIX], --in-place[=SUFFIX] edit files in place (makes backup if extension supplied)

-Then, if you have a file named 'hello.txt' with contents like this:
+As an example, if you have a file named hello.txt with contents like this:

 jello, world this is a test